kubevirt-ui/kube-gateway-operator/README.md

 ![alt gopher network](https://raw.githubusercontent.com/kubevirt-ui/kube-gateway-operator/main/docs/network-side.png)

-kube-gateway-operator installs and operate [kube-gateway](https://github.com/kubevirt-ui/kube-gateway), kube-gateway allow access k8s API using time limited access tokens, kube-gateway allow usage of one time access tokens to k8s resources.
+The kube-gateway-operator installs and operates the [kube-gateway](https://github.com/kubevirt-ui/kube-gateway) service, which allows access to the k8s API using time-limited access tokens and usage of one-time access tokens to access k8s resources.

-The operator manges service accounts, permisions, secrets needed for operatin of [kube-gateway](https://github.com/kubevirt-ui/kube-gateway) and JWT token generation for one time k8s API access.
+The operator manages service accounts, permissions, and secrets needed for the operation of the [kube-gateway](https://github.com/kubevirt-ui/kube-gateway) service and JWT token generation used for one-time k8s API access.

 ## Build and push images